There are so many food type choices: dry, canned, and semi-moist. How do I decide which is best for my dog?

 - Kibble lends itself well to food toys or interactive feeders that either move about and dispense kibbles intermittently or are stationary and make the dog work for its food.
 Food toys can be just as entertaining for the humans as they are for the dogs!

 Work with your veterinarian to determine the calorie content of the kibble you have chosen in order to determine an appropriate daily portion.

 "It is a myth that dogs need variety in their food choices."

 It is a myth that dogs need a variety in their food choices.
 Consistency is generally best.
 Once you find a nutrient profile that agrees with your dog, or one that has been prescribed by your veterinarian, stick with it.
-Your veterinarian will recommend food changes based on changing nutritional needs as your dog ages and her body changes.
+Your veterinarian will recommend food changes based on changing nutritional needs as your dog ages and his body changes.

 What are the pros and cons of canned dog food?